christinalicence/stride/docs/Testing.md

 These were all fixed.

+I decided to elminate some fields to make the input simpler - weight, height, age and gender.
+The site was too complicated, making the user flow difficult.

 #### Second Feedback

 I did another bit of user testing when I around 95% through development.
 Again there were some suggestions for improvement.